Published and Working Papers

 “What We Teach About Race and Gender: Representation in Images and Text of Children’s Books”

-Books shape how children learn about society and social norms, in part through the representation of different characters.
-To better understand the messages children encounter in books, we introduce new machine-led methods for systematically converting images into data.
-We apply these image tools, along with established text analysis methods, to measure the representation of race, gender, and age in children’s books commonly found in US schools and homes over the last century.
-We find that books selected to highlight people of color, or females of all races, consistently depict characters with darker skin tones than characters in “mainstream” books, which depict lighter-skinned characters even after conditioning on perceived race.
-Across both sets of books, children are depicted with lighter skin than adults, despite no biological foundation for such a difference.
-Females are more represented in images than in text, suggesting greater symbolic inclusion in pictures than substantive inclusion in stories.
-Relative to their US population share, Black and Latinx people are underrepresented in the mainstream collection; males, particularly White males, are persistently overrepresented.
-Our data provide a view into the “black box” of education through children’s books in US schools and homes, highlighting what has changed and what has endured.
+Books shape how children learn about society and norms, in part through representation of different characters.
+We introduce new artificial intelligence methods for systematically converting images into data and apply them, along with text analysis methods, to measure the representation of race, gender, and age in award-winning children’s books from the past century.
+We find that more characters with darker skin color appear over time, but the most influential books persistently depict a greater proportion of light-skinned characters than other books, even after conditioning on race; we also find that children are depicted with lighter skin than adults.
+Relative to their growing share of the U.S. population, Black and Latinx people are underrepresented in these same books, while White males are overrepresented.
+Over time, females are increasingly present but appear less often in text than in images, suggesting greater symbolic inclusion in pictures than substantive inclusion in stories.
+We then report empirical evidence for predictions about the supply of and demand for representation that would generate these patterns.
+On the demand side, we show that people consume books that center their own identities.
+On the supply side, we document higher prices for books that center non-dominant social identities and fewer copies of these books in libraries that serve predominantly White communities.
+Lastly, we show that the types of children’s books purchased in a neighborhood are related to local political beliefs.
 [Slides] [Research Brief] [AI Research Brief (SSN)] [Video] [Interactive Figures] [Google Case Study] [Press: School Library Journal, Wall Street Journal, Code Together, Inequalitalks, FutureEd, The 74, ParentData, New York Times] [Recognition: Named one of the ten most significant education studies of 2021 by George Lucas Foundation’s Edutopia, Received the 2021 Early Career Product Award from the Education Policy Collaborative, Received the first place poster prize at APPAM 2021, Received the 2021 Google Customer Award for Education and the 2021 Google Customer Award for Diversity, Equity & Inclusion]

 “Portrayals of Race and Gender: Sentiment in 100 Years of Children’s Literature” (with C. Christ, A. Das, A. Raj) (June 2022, Proceedings of the ACM SIGCAS/SIGCHI Conference on Computing and Sustainable Societies (ACM COMPASS ’22))